albill/albill.github.com/resources/koans/mumonkan.markdown

 Nansen saw the monks of the eastern and western halls fighting over a cat.
 He seized the cat and told the monks:
-  "If any of you say a good word <sup>a word of Zen</sup>, you can save the cat."
+  "If any of you say a good word _a word of Zen_, you can save the cat."

 No one answered.
 So Nansen boldly cut the cat in two pieces.